This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Heart failure (HF) is a condition that does not allow your heart to fill or pump properly.
-Not enough oxygen in your blood gets to your organs and tissues.
-HF can occur in the right side, the left side, or both lower chambers of your heart.
-HF is often caused by damage or injury to your heart.
-The damage is caused by other heart problems or high blood pressure.
+Your heart cannot pump enough oxygen in your blood to your organs and tissues.
+Fluid may not move through your body properly.
+Fluid builds up and causes swelling and difficulty breathing.
+This is known as congestive heart failure.
+HF may start in the left or right ventricle.
 HF is a long-term condition that tends to get worse over time.
 It is important to manage your health to improve your quality of life.
-HF can be worsened by heavy alcohol use, smoking, diabetes that is not controlled, or obesity.

 What are the signs and symptoms of HF?

 The signs and symptoms depend on how severe your HF is.
 You may have any of the following:

 - Difficulty breathing with activity that worsens to difficulty breathing at rest